bernkastel02/chocolate/README.md

 ### An opensource bot made for Discord uses!

 ## How to use!
-Edit `config-example.json` with bot token and desired prefix.
+Edit `config-example.json` with bot token and the desired prefix.
 Run the bot running file:
 Linux:
 ```sh